-Auburn L. Mitchell Associate Director
+Associate Director

-Auburn L. Mitchell was an attorney, specializing in natural resources and energy.
-He served as Counsel to Mack Wallace.
-Chairman of the Texas Railroad Commission. followed by serving as energy advisor to Governor Bill Clements.
-He continued to serve the State of Texas throughout his career, taking positions at the Bureau of Economic Geology, the Railroad Commission of Texas, the Texas Commission on Environmental Equality, and finally in the office of Governor Rick Perry.
+Governor Bill Clements.
+Auburn L. Mitchell He continued to serve the State of Texas throughout his career, taking positions at the Bureau of Economic Geology, the Railroad Commission of Texas, the Texas Commission on Environmental Equality, and finally in the office of Governor Rick Perry.
 As associate director for the Bureau's environmental division, Mitchell supported the State's role in the cleanup of the Pantex Plant and ultimately led the project to produce excellent results.